SamsungInternet/snapwat/README.md

 If you have any problems with $your_browser, please create an issue (or even better, a PR).

+## Known issues

+Unfortunately the long-tap to save the image is disabled in standalone app mode in Samsung Internet, i.e. when you launch it from the home screen icon.
+So for now, I recommend using Snapwat in a regular browser view.

 ## Tech

 This demo is intended to be as lightweight as possible.
 However, it would be a shame to avoid